-Principles and design process for Reform to Equal Rights.
+Principles and Design Process for the Reform to Equal Rights Curriculum

 First Comprehensive Disability History Curriculum

 On March 8, 2023, the Emerging America program of the Collaborative for Educational Services (CES) launched Reform to Equal Rights, the first ever K-12 Disability History Curriculum.
 The curriculum supports history and civics teachers in all settings.
 Lessons can stand on their own.
 Or teachers can integrate lessons, selections from the 200+ primary sources, or accessible activities into what they already teach on topics such as impacts of wars, immigration, social movements, and changing roles of government, from the early 19th century to the 21st.
 The time has come to incorporate this vital history into how we teach American history.

 Work on the Reform to Equal Rights curriculum began in earnest in the fall of 2021 with a Library of Congress Teaching with Primary Sources grant supplemented by a Mass Humanities Expanding Massachusetts Stories grant.
 Our proposal emphasized inquiry and the compelling and adaptive power of primary sources.
 All lessons model strategies and tools for access, guided by Universal Design for Learning and essential cultural considerations.

 A national advisory group of history and Special Education teachers, disability advocates, and the project history advisor set core principles for the work: Every unit includes an introductory lesson with definitions and key information, groundwork to ensure respectful use of words, and exploration of ways to make the classroom inclusive.
 All lessons on topics from the early 1800s to today highlights disabled advocates for people with disabilities, featuring their own words whenever we know them.